yujunmjiang/dvia-2019/1.mapping-time/process/README.md

 ## Weekly Assignment 02
 ![illustrative images](./sketch-wa2.jpg)
 #### Sketch 01
-Round shape with gradient shows 24 hours in one day.
+The round shape with gradient shows 24 hours in one day.
 The transition of black-to-white and white-to-black will help users to distinguish day time and night time.
 The inspiriation comes from natural sunlight and round shape represents sky in the traditional Chinese culture.

 Retinal Variables: size, value
 #### Sketch 02